 - University Responsibility

-- the steps it is taking to assure an understanding on the part the university administration and staff members of the possible conflicts of interest or other problems that may develop in the foregoing types of situations, and
+- the steps it is taking to assure an understanding on the part the University administration and employees of the possible conflicts of interest or other problems that may develop in the foregoing types of situations

-- accounting procedures to be used to assure that government funds are expended for the purposes for which they have been provided, and that all services which are required in return for these funds are supplied;
+- accounting procedures to be used to assure that sponsor funds are expended for the purposes for which they have been provided and that all services which are required in return for these funds are supplied;

-- procedures that enable it to be aware of the outside professional work of staff members participating in government-sponsored research, if such outside work relates in any way to the government-sponsored research;
+- procedures that enable it to be award of the outside professional work of staff members participating in sponsored projects if such outside work relates in any way to the sponsored project;

-- the formulation of standards to guide the individual university staff members in governing their conduct in relation to outside interests that might raise questions on conflicts of interest; and
+- the formulation of standards to guide the individual University employees in governing their conduct in relation to outside interests that might raise questions on conflicts of interest;

-- the provision within the university of an informed source of advice and guidance to its staff members for advance consultation on questions they wish to raise concerning the problems that may or do develop as a result of their outside financial or consulting interests, as they relate to their participation in government-sponsored university research.
-The university may wish to discuss such problems with the contracting officer or other appropriate government official in those cases that appear to raise questions regarding conflicts of interest.
+- the provision within the University of an informed source of advice and guidance to its employees for advance consultation on questions they wish to raise concerning the problems that may or do develop as a result of their outside financial or consulting interests as they relate to their participation in sponsored projects.

-The above process of disclosure and consultation is the obligation assumed by the university when it accepts government funds for research.
-The process must, of course, be carried out in a manner that does not infringe on the legitimate freedoms and flexibility of action of the university and its staff members that have traditionally characterized a university.
-It is desirable that standards and procedures of the kind discussed be formulated and administered by members of the university community themselves, through their joint initiative and responsibility, for it is they who are the best judges of the conditions which can most effectively stimulate the search for knowledge and preserve the requirements of academic freedom.
+The above process of disclosure and consultation is the obligation assumed by the University when it accepts funds for projects.
+The process must, of course, be carried out in a manner that does not infringe on the legitimate freedoms and flexibility of action of the University and its employees that have traditionally characterized a university.
+It is desirable that standards and procedures or the kind discussed be formulated and administered by members of the university community themselves, through their joint initiative and responsibility, for it is they who are the best judges of the conditions which can most effectively stimulate the search for knowledge and preserve the requirements of academic freedom.
 Experience indicates that such standards and procedures should be developed and specified by joint administrative-faculty action.